mihsta/ansible_lab/task03.2/README.md

 ### how to use:
->on control node: install ansible-galaxy collection install ansible.posix
+>on control node install: ansible-galaxy collection install ansible.posix

 > bash play.sh